uber-archive/pyflame/docs/installation.rst

 Compiling
 ---------

-Once you've installed the appropriate build dependencies (see below), you can compile Pyflame like so:
+Once you've installed the appropriate build dependencies, you can compile Pyflame like so:

 .. code:: bash